K0enM/fiber_vhost/README.md

 # fiber_vhost
 Vhost (Virtual host) middleware for [Fiber](https://github.com/gofiber/fiber) that enables the use of virtual hosts based on the Host Header.
+It is based on the [Express vhost](https://github.com/expressjs/vhost) middleware.

 ### Table of Contents
 - [Signatures](#signatures)